URLRewriteFilter

 1. Include Rewrite in your Project

-Add Rewrite to your maven pom.xmlOr download the ZIP
+Add Rewrite to your maven pom.xmlOr download a ZIP

 <dependency>